rancher/turtles-docs/docs/reference-guides/providers/howto.md

 </Tabs>

 :::tip
-After your cluster is provisioned, you can check functionality of the workload cluster using `clusterctl`:
+After your cluster is provisioned, you can check functionality of the workload cluster using `kubectl`:
 ```bash
 kubectl describe cluster cluster1
 ```